BootOOD: Self-Supervised Out-of-Distribution Detection via Synthetic Sample Exposure under Neural Collapse: Experiments

 \paragraph{Metrics.} We report AUROC, FPR95, AUPR\(_\text{IN}\), AUPR\(_\text{OUT}\), and ID-ACC.
 Thresholds for FPR95/TNR95 follow OpenOOD and are determined on a held-out validation split.
 OOD test labels are never used for model selection.

-\paragraph{Neural-Collapse warm-up.} To ensure Phase~1 reaches the Neural Collapse regime before Phase~2, we require training ID-only data beyond zero training error : NC typically appears around $\sim70$ epochs on CIFAR-10, $\sim80$ on CIFAR-100, and $\sim100$ on ImageNet-200.
+\paragraph{Neural-Collapse warm-up.} Our Phase-I training is designed to enter the \emph{terminal phase of training} (TPT), where Neural Collapse (NC) is known to reliably emerge~\cite{Papyan2020NC,Vignesh2023NCreview}.
+To this end, we continue ID-only training beyond zero classification error before activating Phase-II regularization, ensuring that the feature geometry has reached a stable NC regime.
+Empirically, NC typically appears around $\sim70$ epochs on CIFAR-10, $\sim80$ epochs on CIFAR-100, and $\sim100$ epochs on ImageNet-200.